Menu

 If you are fundamentally not ready to go through KYC/AML procedures, we recommend that you do not use our Service.
 KYC/AML may inсlude not only full disclosure of identity (providing identity documents) but also confirmation of the origin of Funds.

-Please note that the BTC2PAY.ORG service only cooperates with Exchanges that share our views on anti-fraud policies, such as WhiteBIT.
+Please note that the BTC2PAY.ORG service only cooperates with Exchanges that share our views on anti-fraud policies.

 If the Administration of Service will have the grounded doubts about the attempt by this or that user to use Service to make money laundering or to fulfill any other illegal operations, the Administration has the right to: